 SHA-2 is a family of hash functions with hash values of 224, 256, 384, or 512 bits.
 It was first published by the National Institute of Standards and Technology (NIST) as a U.S. federal standard (FIPS).

 Due to the stronger hash algorithms in SHA-2, Federal agencies utilize it after being directed to stop using SHA-1.
 In fact, as of 2016, vendors widespread completed their migration to SHA-2 and many major organizations, like UPS, require their AS2 trading partners to use SHA-2.

-Transport Layer Security is a protocol that encrypts communications between client applications and servers.
-TLS is the successor to the Secure Sockets Layer (SSL) protocol version 3.0, and uses more advanced methods for message authentication, better alerting for problem certificates, and more robust cipher suites.
+Transport Layer Security (TLS) is a protocol that encrypts communications between client applications and servers.
+TLS is the successor to the Secure Sockets Layer (SSL) protocol version 3.0.
+It uses more advanced methods for message authentication, better alerting for problem certificates, and more robust cipher suites.